ary4nsh/web-reGOn/README.md

 [Open Source Intelligence]
       --combined-enrichment  Company and Email enrichment information
       --company-enrichment   Company enrichment information
-      --domain-search        Domain search for email addresses
+      --dns-dumpster         Find & look up DNS records from dnsdumpster.com --dns-lookup           Find & look up DNS records from viewdns.info --dns-propagation      Check if recent changes to DNS records have propagated from viewdns.info --domain-search        Domain search for email addresses
       --email-enrichment     Email enrichment information
-      --email-finder         Find email address from domain and person names --email-verifier       Verify email address deliverability -S, --shodan               Shodan Host IP Query
+      --email-finder         Find email address from domain and person names --email-verifier       Verify email address deliverability
+      --ip-history           Show historical IP addresses associated with a specific domain from viewdns.info --ip-location          Return the geographical location of an IP address from viewdns.info --mac-address-lookup   Search the OUI database to determine which manufacturer a given MAC address belongs to, from viewdns.info
+      --multiple-ping        Check the latency and packet loss to a given host from multiple locations globally from viewdns.info
+      --reverse-dns          Return DNS Pointer (PTR) record for a given IP address from viewdns.info -S, --shodan               Shodan Host IP Query
+      --subdomain-discovery  Provide a comprehensive list of subdomains associated with a given domain from viewdns.info

 [Misconfiguration]
       --csp                  Analyse Content-Security-Policy header